brandjon/starlark/spec.md

 iterable view of its elements.
 Because strings are not iterable, they are not considered to be subtypes of `Collection` or `Sequence`.
-(Starlark deviates from Python here to avoid a common pitfall in which a single string is mistakenly used where a list of strings was intended, resulting in exploading the string into its individual characters.)
+(Starlark deviates from Python here to avoid a common pitfall in which a single string is mistakenly used where a list of strings was intended, resulting in exploding the string into its individual characters.)

 Any value may formatted as a string using the `str` or `repr` built-in